NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

     forecast = Deterministic("max_active_power", data, resolution)
 ```
 - Load from CSV file.
 For Deterministic forecasts, each row represents one
-lookahead window.
+look-ahead window.
 The first column must be the initial time and the rest must
 be the forecast values.
 The CSV file must have no header in the first row.

 ```julia